spryker/spryker-docs/docs/pbc/all/merchant-management/202404.0/marketplace/merchant-b2b-contracts-feature-overview.md

 Company user can initiate the creation of a merchant relation by creating a merchant relation request on the Storefront.
 The company user can create the relation request either from the merchant page by clicking **Send request**, from the Product Details page by clicking **Merchant Relation Request** under the name of the merchant selling the product, or from the *Merchant Relation Requests* page by clicking **Create request**.

-In the merchant relation request form, the company user has to specify the business units they want to create the merchant relation for, and the business unit owner - which is the business unit that will have the formal contract for this relation.
+In the merchant relation request form, the company user has to specify the business units they want to create the merchant relation for, and the business unit owner - the business unit that will have the formal contract for this relation.
 Optionally, the company user also leave a message for the merchant.
 After the company user submitted the relation request, it appears on the *Merchant Relation Requests* page with *Pending* status.
-Once the merchant approves or denies the relation requests, its status changes to *Approved* or *Denied*.
+Once the merchant approves or rejects the relation requests, its status changes to *Approved* or *Rejected*.

 The company user can view details of the created merchant details request and cancel pending merchant relations requests.
-[QUESTION: CAN THEY CANCEL JUST PENDING REQUESTS, OR APPROVED AS WELL] However, they cannot edit the submitted requests.
+However, they cannot edit the submitted requests.

 ### Merchant relation request approval by a merchant or marketplace operator

 Once the company user submitted the merchant relation request, the merchant receives a notification via the email.
+The merchant can approve or reject the merchant relation request.
+They can also leave comments for the company that requested the relation, as well as internal comments that only merchant and their users can view.

+For details on how merchant can process the merchant relation requests in the Merchant Portal, see [Manage merchant relation requests](/docs/pbc/all/merchant-management/{{page.version}}/marketplace/merchant-relations-in-merchant-portal/manage-merchant-relation-requests.html).

-The establishment of a merhant and buyer relations begins with creation of the relation request by a buyer, or company user.
+The establishment of a merchant and buyer relations begins with creation of the relation request by a buyer, or company user.
 After the company user has submitted the relation request, the merchant or marketplace operator can either approve or reject the relation.

 ## Creation of the relation request by a company user